Contaminated drugs: reducing harm

 • space out your doses

-If you think someone has overdosed, put them in the recovery position and get help fast by calling 999, telling emergency services what you know.
-If you have naloxone, it's always best to use it.
+Put them in the recovery position (or on their side) and get help fast by calling 999, telling emergency services what you know.
+This could save their life.

 Signs of an overdose will depend on what’s been taken, but may include: